Ahamedthaiyub/Viginet-27/README.md

 ## Getting Started-

-Here's a README file for your code:

-# Deep Learning and Machine Learning Models for Network Intrusion Detection

 This repository contains Python code for training deep learning and machine learning models for network intrusion detection.
 The models are trained on two different datasets: KDD Cup 1999 and UNSW-NB15.

 ## Prerequisites